Chris Borland: Life after football

 Borland attended the premiere of GridIron Gladiators on April 19, 2015, in Portland, Oregon Borland has been outspoken about his decision to retire.
 He has received both praise and criticism for his assertions in many interviews, including one with CBS News in which he stated that he believes football as a whole to be "inherently dangerous".

 In a December 2015 Frontline interview, Borland said, "Last year the NFL commissioned actuaries to estimate how many NFL veterans would have brain damage.
 And the number they came up with was three out of 10.
 So if I turn on a game, and a third of the guys will have brain damage in life, I just, I can't really support that.
 And, I don't really watch football anymore.
 If it's on, I may peek at it, but ..."
 He shook his head as the video faded.

 Borland appeared in Episode 2 & 3 of the Netflix special three-part docuseries, Killer Inside: The Mind of Aaron Hernandez and discussed brain health in relation to football.

 In 2018 he said that retiring early from football was very tough.
 After ESPN called him “the most dangerous man in football” for discussing the problem with concussions, he said that “I fell into a funk.
 I was trapped in a role I didn’t want.
 It was a hard couple of months.”
-In the same interview he said he works with the After the Impact Fund, which is a non-profit organisation focused on helping veterans with PTSD and athletes with concussions.
+In the same interview he said he works with the After the Impact Fund, which is a non-profit organisation focused on helping military veterans with PTSD and athletes with concussions.